 When you receive an email message in your inbox and have an attachment, and you forward that email to someone, the attachment is also forwarded along with the email content.

 In the case of replying to the message, the attachment by default is removed by Outlook itself, the reason is the person who sends you the email along with the attachment, doesn’t need it back, it consumes space in outlook both for the sender as well as the receiver.

 If you are trying to keep the attachment in your reply, you will face this issue in normal circumstances, you can surely find out a method and your Outlook reply with attachments.

 How To Keep Attachments When Replying in Outlook?

-Here in this article, you will learn a couple of methods, how Outlook Reply with Attachments.
+Here in this article, you will learn a couple of methods, on how Outlook Reply with Attachments.

 In the first method, you simply need to copy the attachments from the original email message and paste them after you hit Reply.

 - Double Click the Original email message that opens in a different window.

 - Copy the attachment/s, by clicking the right mouse button, and selecting Select All from the right-clicking menu.
 That will select all your attachments.

 - Again, click the right mouse button, and select the Copy from the right-clicking menu